|Copyright: MY Wong (Seabird)

 |[Note Guidelines] Photographer's Note|

-I look forward to the pointers for improvement from all of you. thanks a lot!
+I look forward to the pointers from all of you. thanks a lot!

 Only registered TrekNature members may rate photo notes.